 Indigenous people have continued to be over-represented in prisons.
 For example, in WA in 1949, Indigenous people made up 9% of the male and 12% of the female prisoner populations .
 In 2007, Indigenous people made up 43% of the prison population but made up only 4% of the general population in Australia .

-In the 1970s and 1980s, when public drunkenness became decriminalised (it was no longer a criminal offence) , the rate of imprisonment was reduced.
+In the 1970s and 1980s, after public drunkenness became decriminalised (it was no longer a criminal offence) , the rate of imprisonment was reduced.
 As recommended by the Royal Commission into Aboriginal Deaths in Custody (RCIADC), sobering-up centres were established across Australia and the number of people imprisoned for public drunkenness declined.

 The factors contributing to the poor health of Indigenous people should be seen within the broader context of the 'social determinants of health' .
-The social determinants of health is a term used to talk about factors that affect people's lives, and that also affect people's health.
+The social determinants of health is a term used to talk about factors that affect people's lives, and affect people's health.
 These determinants include: income, education, employment, stress, social networks and support, social exclusion, working and living conditions, and gender.
 Related to these are cultural factors, including: traditions, attitudes, beliefs, and customs.
 Together, these social and cultural factors have a major influence on a person's behaviour.

 Determinants that have been shown to impact on Indigenous offending behaviour include: